nrs-org/novelslop/content/vol_01/chap_05.typ

   and top scorers, while the others are left doing their own thing".

   Well, of course anything had a dark side, Mona thought.
-She did not fantasize much about the school, either.
+She did not fantasize much about the school, either, so she was not disillusioned at all.

   She knew that the reason Misuzu was the "one-way ticket to college" is that once your profile had the words "Misuzu graduate", colleges would instantly take you in.
-Of course there were entrance exams too, but if one could get into Misuzu, being able to ace those exams were nothing.
+Of course there were entrance exams too, but if one could get into Misuzu, being able to ace those exams should be expected.
 Of course it would still take efforts, especially for students who wanted to enroll in a prestigious university, but with the high acceptance rate, everything should be fine.

-  Even though he was basically trashtalking the school, it seemed that everyone was enjoying his talks.
+  Even though he was basically trashtalking the school, it seemed that everyone was enjoying his talks and humor.
 Mona, too, she was curious about how things actually worked here.

   "How about we do a self-introduction so that everyone in the class can get to know each other better?"